LOYOLA UNIVERSITY CHICAGO

 This course is a thematic exploration of religion and bioethics with a specific concentration on its implications at the end of life.

-This is a two-month course of online learning which includes a 3-day on-campus intensive experience for students including didactic sessions and ethics consultation skills development.
+This is a two-month course of online learning (June-July) including a 3-day on-campus intensive experience for students including didactic sessions and ethics consultation skills development.

-BEHL 411 Public Health Ethics (3 Credit Hours)
+BEHL 411 Systems Ethics Frameworks (3 Credit Hours)

-This course introduces current ethical issues in public health research, practice, and policy.
+The course introduces current ethical issues in public health research, practice, and policy.
+Public health frameworks and approaches will be used to explore prevention, social justice, and health equity.

-BEHL 412 Organizational Ethics: Business, Professionalism, and Justice (3 Credit Hours)
+BEHL 412 Organizational Ethics I: Business, Professionalism, and Justice (3 Credit Hours)

-This course examines ethical issues in health care from the vantage point of decision makers who shape the system, e.g., physicians, health system administrators, community advocates, etc.
+This course examines ethical issues in health care from the vantage point of decision makers who shape the system, e.g., physicians within a group practice, administrators within a health system, or advocates within a community.

 Course equivalencies: IPS 652/BEHP 412/BEHL 412